 He may be in the public eye often, but the former royal has a few secrets up his sleeve!

-Even before his wife, Meghan Markle, the Duchess of Sussex, was expecting, Prince Harry talked about his wish for children.
+Even before his wife, Meghan Markle, the Duchess of Sussex, was expecting their first child Archie, Prince Harry talked about his wish for children.
 “I can’t wait for the day, so it will be fantastic,” Harry told ABC News in 2016, just months before he met Meghan.
 “I’ve got a kid inside of me.
 I want to keep that.
 I adore kids.
 I enjoy everything that they bring to the party.
 They just say what they think.”
-Now that he’s going to be a father, Harry can’t get enough of his son, Archie.
+Harry can’t get enough of his son, Archie.
+He and Meghan also revealed in their recent tell-all interview with Oprah Winfrey that they’re expecting a baby girl in the summer of 2021.
 Here’s the entire royal family tree explained in one easy chart.

 He created a sports competition for veterans